 The building was built by George Dawson to a design by Hirst of Bristol.
 It was to prove the best investment ever made by James R Ogden.

 In 1911, the Daily Mail had sponsored a round Britain air race from Hendon, with a £10,000 prize.

 The Harrogate Chamber of Trade supported the race by offering a solid silver tea service to the first Englishman to reach Harrogate, (as they didn't want Harrogate money going abroad).
 Ogdens produced the silver tea service, which was displayed with pride in the James Street window.

-Unfortunately Valentine was too heavy to take off with the prize on board and had to leave it with the town clerk, with whom it stayed for another 70 years.
+Unfortunately the prize was too heavy for Valentine to take off with and it was left with the town clerk, with whom it stayed for another 70 years.

-The last great social event of pre-war Harrogate was the Lord Mayor of London Sir David Bennet's visit on 7th June 1913.
+The last great social event of pre-war Harrogate was the visit to Harrogate of the Lord Mayor of London, Sir David Burnett, on 7th June 1913.
 The council arranged the most magnificent celebrations to welcome the Lord Mayor.
-He steamed into Harrogate Station, on duty to open the new annexe of the Royal Pump Room.
+He steamed into Harrogate Station, on duty to open the new annexe to the Royal Pump Room.

 Civic dignitaries from every leading British resort were present and a great parade passed through the town along James Street, including the State Landau which had been brought from London especially for the event.
 As the parade passed the Ogdens premises, it drove under a banner stretched across the street which James Ogden had ordered for the occasion: